 ︎In a nutshell

 Starting with clinical/abnormal psychology, I slowly found a thing for neurobiological mechanisms underlying behavior and cognition.
 So I started my graduate studies in neuroscience, aiming to be a cognitive neuroscientist.
 But I started learning about animal behaviors, biological complexity, and so-called “wet neuroscience”.
 During that time, I realized how weird animals are (seriously tho, aren’t they?) and got attracted to evolutionary perspectives and the beauty of behaviors themselves.
 Thinking about giving up on human brains and sticking to rats or something, I was introduced to computational neuroscience.
 Well, my promiscuous attention span couldn’t say no to that either.
-A couple of seminal papers later, I finally settled on being interested in the neural network models of cognition and behavior.
+A couple of seminal papers later, I finally settled on being interested in large-scale functional organization of the brain and neural network models of cognition and behavior.
 Of course, I still love reading and thinking about neuronal underpinnings of psychiatric disorders and animal behaviors, but now we’re just very good friends who hang out sometimes.

 ︎Education